-Because group owners have control over all of the settings and functionality of an Office 365 Group, it’s a real problem when a group finds itself without an owner because that means there’s nobody with the proper permissions to manage it.
+Because group owners have control over all of the settings and functionality of a Microsoft 365 Group, it’s a real problem when a group finds itself without an owner because that means there’s nobody with the proper permissions to manage it.

 To avoid a situation like that from happening, some organizations implement a policy requiring a minimum number of owners per group.

-If a group ends up ownerless—because a user left the company, or their Office 365 account is no longer valid—the Global Administrator can assign a new owner to that orphaned group by using:
+If a group ends up ownerless—because a user left the company, or their Microsoft 365 account is no longer valid—the Global Administrator can assign a new owner to that orphaned group by using: